 Do You Offer Free Consultations on Medical Marijuana and Probation?

-No. Due to the high volume of people inquiring about MMJ use while on probation or parole we cannot meet the need of these inquiries without charging a fee for our time.
-Tiftickjian Law Firm charges a flat fee of $500 for a one-time consultation, up to one hour of time, to answer questions regarding medical marijuana use unless you are a current client.
-If you are interested in setting up a paid consultation, feel free to contact Tiftickjian Law Firm as we are well known for our experience in these areas, having appeared in numerous television and radio reports and been quoted in the New York Times.
+No. Due to the high volume of people inquiring about MMJ use while on probation or parole, we simply cannot meet the number of inquiries without charging a fee for our time.
+We consult with our clients that we represent regarding these issues, but for non-clients, we do not offer free consultations.
+Tiftickjian Law Firm charges a fee for a one-time consultation on this issue to answer questions regarding medical marijuana use.
+If you are interested in setting up a paid consultation, feel free to contact us.

-If you are looking for information, but not interested in paying for legal advice or compensating us for our time, feel free to read the below information regarding HB 15-1267 and C.R.S. §18-1.3-204.
-Hopefully, this information will shed some light on the state of the current law and the court’s broad discretion to still deny MMJ use while on probation or parole.
+If you are looking for information, but not interested in paying for an attorney consultation, below is information regarding HB 15-1267 and C.R.S. §18-1.3-204.
+Hopefully, this information will shed some light on the state of the current law and the court’s discretion to still deny medical marijuana use while on probation.

 What is HB 15-1267?